tdiprima/nl2sparql/README.md

-# nl-query-to-sparql
+# Natural language to SPARQL query

 ![CI Tests](https://github.com/tdiprima/nl2sparql/actions/workflows/ci.yml/badge.svg)

-LLM SPARQL Query Testing

----

 ### **📌 How to Use**
 1️⃣ Clone the repository: